justinpferdner/justinpferdner.github.io/_posts/2023-10-12-web-scraping-tutorial.md

 2. Select: Select a suitable web scraping tool or library, like Rvest, BeautifulSoup, Scrapy, or Selenium, depending on your project's complexity and your coding skills.
 3. Build: Finally, begin building your bot by using your chosen tool or library to develop a script to collect data from the websites.
 This script should mimic a user's interaction with the website, navigating through pages and collecting the desired information.

 I will leave it up to you to determine the exact purpose of your bot.
 For this tutorial, we are interested in scraping information from yahoo finance, a website that is frequently updated with the latest stock market prices.
-Our end goal in retrieving this data is to analyze prices in ETF's.
+We will be looking specifically at Exchange-Traded Fund, or ETF prices.

 For this tutorial we will be using requests and BeautifulSoup, packages built for Python.